alabou/bcp-006-01/docs/NMOS With H.264.md

 An example Receiver resource is provided in the [Examples](../examples/).

-A Receiver MUST be able to decode a bitstream conforming to the profiles and levels declared in the Receiver Capabilities or the implies default value of such capabilities.
+A Receiver MUST be able to decode a bitstream conforming to the profiles and levels declared in the Receiver Capabilities or the implied default value of such capabilities.
 A Receiver may have preferences and more optimal profiles and levels that may be declared through Receiver Capabilities.
 A preferred constraint set MAY indicate such preferences while another constraint set MAY indicate full support of some profiles and levels.
 A Receiver MAY further constraint the support of an H.264 bitstream compliant with a profile and level using other constraints in its Receiver Capabilities.

 ## H.264 IS-05 Senders and Receivers